purestorage/helm-charts/pure-csi/README.md

 _* Please see release notes for details_

-## Additional configuration for Kuberenetes 1.13
+## Additional configuration for Kubernetes 1.13 Only
 For details see the [CSI documentation](https://kubernetes-csi.github.io/docs/csi-driver-object.html).
 In Kubernetes 1.12 and 1.13 CSI was alpha and is disabled by default.
 To enable the use of a CSI driver on these versions, do the following: